-Nearly half of doctors (45%) considered the multi-source feedback was useful.

-Almost all colleague feedback was rated between 4 and 5 out of a possible score of 5.
-The highest proportion of high scores (95.2%) was in the 'trust' domain.
-The lowest proportion of high scores (69.3%) was in the 'communication' domain.
+Nearly half of doctors (46%) considered the multi-source feedback was useful: Almost all colleague feedback was rated between 4 and 5 out of a possible score of 5.
+The highest proportion of high scores (95.7%) was in the 'trust' domain.
+The lowest proportion of high scores (68.7%) was in the 'communication' domain.
 Patient feedback was very positive across all domains.

-Most doctors were positive about the practice visit: Most doctors were positive about the practice visit: Doctors' feedback highlighted the importance of the practice visit as a quality improvement tool to prompt self-reflection.
+Most doctors were positive about the practice visit: Doctors' feedback highlighted the importance of the practice visit as a quality improvement tool to prompt self-reflection.

-The reviewer's skill and the extent the reviewed doctors considered the reviewer was credible were important factors in whether the review influenced changes in practice.
+The reviewer's skill and the extent the reviewed doctors perceived the reviewer was credible were important factors in whether the review influenced changes in practice.

-The RPR report is useful and communicates opportunities for development: In RPR, feedback is provided verbally through discussion between the reviewer and the participating doctor during the practice visit.
+The RPR report is useful and communicates opportunities for development: In RPR, feedback is provided during the practice visit.
 The feedback is formalised in a written report delivered after the review.
-Two-thirds (67%) of doctors found the RPR report useful and more than half (57%) that it identified new opportunities for development.
+Two-thirds (68%) of doctors found the RPR report useful and more than half (59%) that it identified new opportunities for development.

-On average most RPR ratings were high: Doctors are assigned RPR ratings over four domains (records/requirements, doctor/patient relationship, clinical reasoning and clinical practice).
+On average most RPR ratings were high: Doctors were assigned RPR ratings over four domains (records/requirements, doctor/patient relationship, clinical reasoning and clinical practice).
 Average ratings were high across all domains.
-Approximately one-quarter of doctors recorded consistently 'superior' RPR ratings (7 and over) across all 13 RPR categories.
+Approximately one-quarter (25%) of doctors recorded consistently 'superior' RPR ratings (7 and over) across all 13 RPR categories.
 A very small proportion had consistently low ratings across many of the 13 categories.

-Data collected by bpac^{nz} as part of the review process and information about the review process from the post-RPR survey were analysed to describe the experiences of the doctors who had been reviewed, the review process and the doctors' ratings.
+Data collected by bpacnz as part of the review process and information about the review process from the post-RPR survey were analysed to describe the experiences of the doctors who had been reviewed, the review process and the doctors' ratings.